safelease/Pix2Poly/datasets/README.md

 NOTE: We only use the Vegas subset for all our experiments in the paper.

 1. Download the [Spacenet 2 Building Detection v2 Dataset](https://spacenet.ai/spacenet-buildings-dataset-v2/).
-2. Extract and place the satellite image tiles for the Vegas subset in the following directory structure:
+2. Extract and place the satellite image tiles for the Vegas subset in the `data` folder in the following directory structure:
 ```
-AOI_2_Vegas_Train/
+data/AOI_2_Vegas_Train/
 └── geojson/
     └── buildings/
 └── RGB-PanSharpen/